B. Sc. (University of Science and Technology of China)

 Recent Graduate Students (in Maths. and Stats.)

-I have supervised/co-supervised students in both the Department of Mathematics and Statistics and the Department of Community Health and Epidemiology and at Queen's.
+I have supervised/co-supervised students in both the Department of Mathematics and Statistics and the Department of Public Health Sciences at Queen's.
 Listed below are students from Mathematics and Statistics only.